Ataraxia1339/CommandGen/README.md

 ## How does this work?

+- Download the .exe file in the latest release.
 - Preset items are shown above.
 - Modify items in the inventory and offhand by entering the lowercase name of the item in a new line, followed by a space and the quantity of that item.
   - The first nine lines of the inventory will be your hotbar, in that order.